c4dt/dp3t-sdk-android/README-microg.md

 * Install the latest version of the Android SDK (FIXME: or is the JDK only needed?).

-* Checkout the `microg-nearby` branch of the SDK fork and the SwissCovid app:
+* Checkout the `microg-nearby` branch of the SDK and SwissCovid app forks:
 ```
 $ git clone -b microg-nearby git@github.com:c4dt/dp3t-sdk-android.git
 $ git clone -b microg-nearby git@github.com:c4dt/dp3t-app-android-ch.git